12 Craziest, Most Awful Things God Did in the Old Testament

 2) Turning Lot's Wife to Salt

 Most folks know about the story of Sodom and Gomorrah, two cities of sin God decided to kill everyone in instead of, you know, making them not full of sin.
 But this was a town that, when two angels were staying at Lot's place, gathered en masse and asked if they could rape them.
 I repeat: They wanted to rape angels.
 So they kind of had their destruction coming.
 Lot and his family were sent from the city before things went down, and Lot's wife looked back, and God turned her into a pillar of salt.
 It's generally understood that Lot's wife was looking back in a wistful kind of way at her angel-raping hometown, but the fact is there's nothing in the Bible to suggest this.
 Nor was Lot's family warned about looking back.
 Maybe Lot's wife wanted to see Sodom and Gomorrah get what was coming to it.
 Maybe she was thinking wistfully of the things she had to leave behind.
-Maybe she wondered if she left the oven on.
+Maybe she wondered if she had left the oven on.
 We'll never know, because God turned her into seasoning for breaking a rule she didn't know existed.
 (Genesis 19:26)

 3) Hating Ugly People